andrej5elin/howto_fftw_apple_silicon/README.md

 >>> timeit r512x512_8(r)
 45.4 μs ± 686 ns per loop (mean ± std. dev. of 7 runs, 10,000 loops each)
 ```
 Nice, but was it worth it?
 What if we just install the best option conda can provide.
-We make a test environment.
-I thought installing accelerate may accelerate things
+I thought installing accelerate may accelerate things (but it doesn't)
 ```sh
 conda create --name accelerate conda activate accelerate